dgorin1/mddtoolkit/README.md

 ##################################################################################
 # All users should examine and potentially these settings

-# Number of Domains to Model: User should specify this as a range.
-E.g. [1,8] means to fit
-# a 1, 2, 3, and 4 domain model.
-[4] specifies that only a 4 domain model is fit.
 domains_to_model: [1,4]

 # Lnd0aa Bounds: This sets the range of values the optimizer can search for the